Even a resource blog needs a resource page. Here are some links to places on the web that we think others may find useful:

 Wikipedia has a nice article on the STL File format and its history.
 If you ever need to write your own STL file from your own software, this is a good place to start.

-If you can not find what you are looking for on The RP Resource, you may want to try some of these other sites:
+If you can not find what you are looking for above, you may want to try some of these other sites:

-There is a lot of free software out there that can be used by people involved in rapid prototyping or 3D printing.
+There is a lot of free software out there that can be used by people involved in Additive Manufacturing or 3D printing.
 But it is free, and you get what you pay for: